 Peter is an English language teacher whose bicycle adventures have taken him through over 70 countries – including cycling from Japan-UK and UK-South Africa.
 Between 2015-2016 he rode from East Africa to the Arabian Peninsula – a journey he will be sharing at this year’s cycle festival.

 Lucy started working with bikes three years ago and is now a mechanic, cycle trainer, ride leader, and frame builder.

 After a career spanning two decades testing and reviewing bicycles and writing on cycling technology for some of the UK’s leading cycling publications, Richard is currently technical editor of Cycle magazine.
 His day job is building award-winning custom bicycles at his workshop in west Wales.

 Laura is the festival organiser.
-She recently returned from a 16 month, 13,000 mile cycle around the world through 27 different countries.
+During 2013-4, she completed a 16 month, 13,000 mile cycle around the world through 27 different countries.
 Elsewhere she has crossed the Wahiba Sands desert on foot, walked across Patagonia and run the length of every London Underground Tube line.

 Tim has supported over 100 expeditions across all seven continents.
-He’s organised large-scale Arctic and Himalayan expeditions, climbed new mountains in Siberia and hitch-hiked around the UK on a £100 budget.
-He’s also set a Guinness World Record for the longest distance cycled on a rickshaw and completed a 13,000 miles bike trip with his wife Laura.
+He’s organised expeditions in the Arctic and Himalaya, climbed new mountains in Kyrgyzstan and crossed frozen Lake Baikal on foot.
+He’s also set a Guinness World Record for the longest distance cycled on a rickshaw and completed a 13,000 miles bike trip with his wife, Laura, who organises the festival.

-I retired from the telecommunications industry in 2009 and set off to see the world by bicycle.
-I travelled solo through 20 countries over 14 months and in the years since, I’ve added another 18 countries to the list.
-When I’m not cycling, I like to spend my free time walking the Lakeland Fells.
+Ann retired from the telecommunications industry in 2009 and set off to see the world by bicycle.
+She travelled solo through 20 countries over 14 months and in the years since, she has added another 18 countries to the list.
+When she’s not cycling, she likes to spend her free time walking the Lakeland Fells.